JarryShaw/MacDaily/contrib/macdaily.rst

 .. code:: shell

-   $ macdaily dependency brew  --tree --package=gnupg
+   $ macdaily dependency brew  --tree --packages=gnupg

 - How to log all applications on my Mac, a.k.a. *\*.app* files?